Andy Kennedy: UAB

 2023-24 was Kennedy fourth and UAB's first season in the American Athletic Conference.
 The Blazers finished the year with a record of 23-12, winning the AAC tournament championship, and advancing to their 2nd NCAA Tournament in 3 seasons, and 3rd straight post-season appearance.
 Kennedy also became the fastest coach in UAB program history to reach the 100-win milestone (136 games).
 The Blazers defeated Maryland, their first win against a Big Ten Conference opponent since 2006.
 UAB also defeated two nationally ranked opponents for the first time since 2010.
 Junior forward Yaxel Lendeborg was named First-Team all-AAC and the conference Defensive Player of the Year, the first time UAB has had at least one first team selection three consecutive years since 2012.

 Kennedy's 5th Season saw a fourth consecutive appearance in both the conference tournament final, and the postseason.
 UAB finished with a record of 24-13, and finishing their season in the NIT Quarterfinals.
 It was the 1st time in UAB history to win 20 or more games in 5 consecutive seasons, and 23 or more games in four straight campaigns.
 The Blazers' 4th consecutive postseason was its first since 2007-11, and 125 wins is the winningest 5-year period in UAB history.
 Yaxel Lendeborg repeated as both First-Team all-AAC and AAC Defensive Player of the Year.
 Alejandro Vasquez was named Second-Team all-AAC.
 Kennedy also become the Blazers' 2nd winningest all-time coach after the AAC Tournament semifinal win over North Texas.
+Further, Yaxel Lendeborg under Kennedy’s development would go on to be the #11 pick of the 2026 NBA Draft.

+2025-26 showed a brand new roster, with no returning scholarship players from the 2024-25 season.
+The Blazers recorded a 6th consecutive 20-win season, the longest such streak in UAB history, finishing with a record of 20-12.
+It is also the winingest six-year stretch in Blazers history, recording 145 wins.
+Additionally, it was the 6th straight top-4 league finish.
+UAB went unbeaten (9-0) on the road in American Athletic Conference play, only the 2nd-time in AAC history it has been accomplished.
+The Blazers 10 consecutive road wins is also a UAB record.
+Kennedy also recorded his 400th career win in a 72-47 win over UNC-Asheville..